-Objective 4a: Examine the operational coordination requirements between the local first responder agencies in response to an active shooter event on a land based port facility.
+Objective 4a: Examine the operational coordination requirements between the local / state / and Federal first responder agencies in response to an active shooter event at a cruise terminal.

 Objective 4b: Enhance the ability of the Port / Facility leaders and decision makers to respond to a major emergency or disaster.